aldoKelvianto/AutoFormatEditText/readme.md

 [![Android Arsenal](https://img.shields.io/badge/Android%20Arsenal-AutoFormatEditText-green.svg?style=true)](https://android-arsenal.com/details/1/4312) <a href="http://www.methodscount.com/?lib=com.aldoapps%3Aautoformatedittext%3A0.9.2"><img src="https://img.shields.io/badge/Methods and size-core: 56 | deps: 16982 | 19 KB-e91e63.svg"/></a> [![License](https://img.shields.io/github/license/pluscubed/recycler-fast-scroll.svg)](https://www.apache.org/licenses/LICENSE-2.0.html)

+# Not Maintained
+I develop this library years ago and currently developing this library is not a priority.
+So if there is a bug or future request, you may look at other library or submit a PR.
+Thank you.

 # Summary:
 I made this library with single purpose, to auto format number while user type arbitrary number.
 For example: